 Eating wild food is not enough.
 You can’t buy exercise, time outside, reconnection, or any of the other myriad benefits of foraging in a store.
 Which brings us to:

 If a man has a friend, what need has he of medicines?

 It’s easy to focus on food, but just as only a small part of who we are is physical, food is at best only ¼ of the picture.
 Changing how you live is far more important.
 And that’s a lot harder than just changing where you shop or what you buy.
 “Going green” is not going to save you or the world.

 First off, we are built for exercise, real exercise.
 Just like our food, we need stimulation on all levels.
 Whether it’s your bicep or your brain, it’s “use it or lose it.”
 So much for labor-saving devices.
 Contrary to what most of us think of as Progress, an easier life is not necessarily a better one.
 In fact, “the hottest fire makes the strongest steel.”
-Or as Steve Torma (paraphrasing Brian Swimme) puts it, “the optimal condition for the evolution of an organism is the greatest amount of stress that can be creatively borne.”
+Or, to paraphrase Brian Swimme, “the optimal condition for the evolution of an organism is the greatest amount of stress that can be creatively borne.”

 Of course, we all know what all work and no play does (well, maybe not all of us).
 But when stress is “creatively borne,” work IS play.
 The same is true of relationships.
 How many times have you heard someone say, “having children is the hardest thing I’ve ever done and the best thing I’ve ever done?”

 Sadly, on the list of modern man’s achievements, the rewards and joys of family are not among them.
 We live in a fragmented society: most of us lack real community.
 “To love and be loved,” like all the best things in life, may be free, but free does not always mean easy.
 Good relationships, especially in this culture, are not easy.
 They’re not available in stores.